What are ML pipelines in Azure Machine Learning?

 Why build pipelines with Azure Machine Learning?

-With pipelines, you can optimize your workflow with simplicity, speed, portability, and reuse.
-When building pipelines with Azure Machine Learning, you can focus on your expertise, machine learning, rather than on infrastructure.
+Machine learning pipelines optimize your workflow with speed, portability, and reuse so you can focus on your expertise, machine learning, rather than on infrastructure and automation.

 After the pipeline is designed, there is often more fine-tuning around the training loop of the pipeline.
-When you rerun a pipeline, the run jumps to the steps that need to be rerun, such as an updated training script, and skips what hasn't changed.
+When you rerun a pipeline, the run jumps to the distinct steps that need to be rerun, such as an updated training script, and skips what hasn't changed.
 The same paradigm applies to unchanged scripts used for the execution of the step.
+This reuse functionality helps to avoid running costly and time-intensive steps like data ingestion and transformation if the underlying data hasn't changed.

 With Azure Machine Learning, you can use various toolkits and frameworks, such as PyTorch or TensorFlow, for each step in your pipeline.
 Azure coordinates between the various compute targets you use, so that your intermediate data can be shared with the downstream compute targets easily.

-The key advantages to building pipelines for your machine learning workflows are:
+The key advantages of using pipelines for your machine learning workflows are:

 |Tracking and versioning||Instead of manually tracking data and result paths as you iterate, use the pipelines SDK to explicitly name and version your data sources, inputs, and outputs.
 You can also manage scripts and data separately for increased productivity.|